 - Better performance at school or work.
 Improved concentration, enhanced creativity, reduced absenteeism, increased productivity and better overall performance are all very real benefits of good mental health.

 - Encouragement and Support.
-Individual therapy enables you to better understand yourself and your personal goals.
+Individual therapy enables you to understand yourself and your personal goals better.
 Group therapy provides exposure to others with similar struggles, which can offer fresh perspectives on difficult problems.
 All of this gives you needed strength for continued recovery.

 Tips for Asking for Help

 Remember, there is nothing shameful about seeking help.
-Initially you may feel vulnerable and unsure, but asking for help is essential.
-Good mental health treatment will set you on a path of recovery that enables you to truly enjoy your life.
-Here are some basic tips to help you overcome your own reluctance to seeking assistance:
+Initially, you may feel vulnerable and unsure, but asking for help is essential.
+Good mental health treatment will set you on a path of recovery that enables you to enjoy your life truly.
+Here are some basic tips to help you overcome your reluctance in seeking assistance:

 - Ask for help before frustration and anger take over.
 If you wait until the problems are severe, you may be too overwhelmed to ask for help.

-- Leave behind feelings of weakness, shame and embarrassment.
+- Leave behind feelings of weakness, shame, and embarrassment.
 Asking for help doesn’t mean you’re a failure.
-It’s actually the best and wisest strategy for success in overcoming your struggles.
+It’s the best and wisest strategy for success in overcoming your struggles.

 - Talk to someone you trust.
 If you’re not sure where to start or are feeling intimidated about dealing with professionals, start with a friend or family member.
 They can point you in the right direction and work with you to find the best source of treatment.